Forestside Shopping Centre

-Forestside Shopping Centre (better known as Forestside) is located in Newtownbreda in the southern suburbs of Belfast, Northern Ireland.
-The first phase of the centre, the 39000 ft2 Sainsbury's store, opened in March 1997.
-The popularity of the centre has exceeded expectations with traffic congestion a problem in peak trading seasons.
-Sainsbury's was obliged to pay for extensive roadworks on the A24/A55 junction.
+Lesley Forestside (better known as Forestside) is a shopping centre located in Newtownbreda in south Belfast, Northern Ireland.
+The first phase of the centre, the 39000 ft2 Sainsbury's store, opened in March 1997 followed by the remainder of the centre in September 1998.

 History

+Construction

-When Sainsbury's announced its move into the Northern Ireland market on 20 June 1995, the Newtownbreda site was one of seven identified for future stores.
-The site was then occupied by Supermac which, when it opened in 1964, was Northern Ireland's first supermarket.
-Supermac had planned to redevelop the site itself in a £30 million project, however a company director pointed out that the firm would be at the peak of its overdraft at the same time as facing competition from Sainsbury's opening its first store in Northern Ireland.
-The Irish Times quotes the director as saying "That was a situation we didn't find particularly acceptable."
+Supermac, when it opened in 1964, was Northern Ireland's first supermarket; when Sainsbury's announced its move into the Northern Ireland market on 20 June 1995, Supermac's Newtownbreda site was one of seven identified for future stores.
+Sainsbury's purchased Supermac for £32m.
+Supermac had planned to redevelop the site itself in a £30 million project, however a company director pointed out that the company would be at the peak of its overdraft at the same time as facing competition from Sainsbury's opening its first stores in Northern Ireland.
+The Irish Times quoted the director as saying "that was a situation we didn't find particularly acceptable."

 Planning permission for the Sainsbury's store was granted in early February 1996 and construction by John Laing Group began with a groundbreaking ceremony a week later.
 The Sainsbury's store was built on the northern part of the roughly triangular site which was unoccupied as part of the Supermac complex.
 Sainsbury's first annual report after the store opened in March 1997 noted that the store was "trading far above expectations".

 Sainsbury's paid £1.75 million for an alcohol sales licence for its off-licence in the centre.
 However this allowed Sainsbury's, with just two off-licences open in Northern Ireland in 1997, to capture 6% of the market.
 In January 1998 The Grocer reported that sales at the Forestside off-licence were £140,000 a week.